azurenoops/terraform-azurerm-overlays-management-hub/examples/Commerical/managment_hub_w_force_tunnel_ddos/README.md

 # Azure NoOps Management Hub with all features

-This example is to create a Azure NoOps Management Hub, with Forced Tunnel, DDOS Proection, Logging Solutions and other additional features.
+This example is to create a Azure NoOps Management Hub, with Forced Tunnel, DDOS Protection, Logging Solutions and other additional features.

 ```hcl
 # Azure Provider configuration